10 Easy Training Mistakes To Avoid

 - Eat well – as we noted above, there’s no point necking a healthy shake post-workout if the rest of your diet isn’t up to scratch.
 Aim for great eating habits 80% of the time and let things relax the other 20%

-- Take a cold shower – yep, there’s a lot of benefits to a cold shower!
+- Take a cold shower – yep, there’s a lot of benefits to a cold shower

 Mistake #4: You don’t pay attention to your immunity

-Endurance athletes are driven and often need holding back more often than a kick up the rear.
+Many of us love pushing boundaries and often need holding back more often than a kick up the rear.
 This is a great trait but regularly stressing our body means we compromise immune function.
 Fortunately, it’s a simple one to get right.

 Our Ultimate Guide to Immune Function & Training covers everything you need to know on this topic, but in short there are four key factors which impact the efficiency of your immune system: